-Often though, project teams over-order materials, order the wrong material, or don’t optimise the size of materials resulting in excessively large off-cuts and wastage.
-When you order materials take some time to ensure the quantities are correct, they’ll be packaged and transported in such a way to minimise breakages and so they’re effortlessly off-loaded at the project, and that you’ve ordered the size that will easily be handled and have the least amount of cutting and waste.
+Often though, project teams over-order materials, order the wrong material or don’t optimize the size of materials resulting in excessively large off-cuts and wastage.
+When you order materials take some time to ensure the quantities are correct, they’ll be packaged and transported in such a way to minimize breakages and so they’re effortlessly off-loaded at the project, and that you’ve ordered the size that will easily be handled and have the least amount of cutting and waste.

 3. Improve productivity